Tyler Kelsch, COO/CFO and Vice President for Operations

 Mr. Kelsch brings more than 25 years of experience in higher education operations and administration.
 Prior to joining Naropa, Tyler served as the Vice President for Administrative Services at Northeastern Junior College, as the Vice President for Finance and Operations at Carlow University, and as the CFO and Vice President for Finance at Becker College.
 He is a Colorado native, and received his undergraduate degree and his MBA from Regis University.
 He is a Certified Public Accountant.

 Regina Smith, MFA, MA, is a spirited educator committed to serving the Naropa community in a way that is inspired by poetic vision and grounded in heart-and-body-centered clarity and compassion.
-She currently serves as the Executive Director for Mission Integration and Student Affairs and teaches in both the undergraduate and graduate psychology programs.
+She currently serves as the Vice President of Mission, Culture, & Inclusive Community and teaches in both the undergraduate and graduate psychology programs.